 Your past experiences don't have to impact your future.
 In fact, with support, you can restore your mental health and physical well-being and start living in a way that feels a lot more empowering.
 You'll have the chance to overcome the disruptive feelings that still haunt you so that they no longer interrupt your life.
 And you'll begin to learn what it means to move beyond just surviving—to a place in which you actually get to thrive.

 So discover a new path forward.
 Even if you have both PTSD and an addiction to drugs, alcohol, or certain behaviors, you can recover.
-Make a simple toll-free call to 1‑844‑810‑3700 right now in order to connect with caring treatment professionals in your area.

 What Is PTSD?